To me, cricket is a simple game. Keep it simple and just go out and playShane Warne

 - Fans: Analytical reports can be a source of engaging news and alternate medium for fans to ponder on.
 This is something along the lines of FiveThirtyEight.

 - League Teams: IPL franchises and other T20 leagues are a ripe customer for such analytics.
-Though analytics is still prevalent, it is largely driven by video analysts who or were largely ex-cricketers with no statistical backgrounds resulting in the same old domain knowledge being circulated around.
+Though analytics is still prevalent, it is largely driven by video analysts who or were largely ex-cricketers.
+They have no statistical backgrounds resulting in the same old domain knowledge being circulated around.

 - Media/ Agencies: Fan engagement numbers and even player performance forecasts etc can be incredibly useful for advertising agencies and celebrity management firms.
-They can better price their associated players.
+However they can better price their associated players.
 Firms looking to advertise can make a more scientific assessment of their marketing spends.

 Landscape & Opportunities